-Off-grid refrigeration has been around for a while, but the latest tech advancements in batteries, solar power, and 12V DC fridges makes it better and more accessible than ever.
-So, having a fridge in your van is a no brainer!
+12V refrigerators have been around for a while, but the latest tech advancements in batteries, solar power, and 12 volt fridges make them better and more accessible than ever.
+So having a fridge in your camper van or RV is a no brainer!
 There are still a few questions to answer though: chest-style (cooler) or upright (front-loading)?
 12V or propane?
 What size?
 Grab a (cold) drink and read on!

-Disclosure: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant, we will receive a commission fee.
+Disclosure: This post contains affiliate links, which means that if you click a product link and buy anything from the merchant (Amazon, eBay, etc.) we will receive a commission fee.
 The price you pay remains the same, affiliate link or not.

-- We’re OK with this logic, but it doesn’t take into account the thermal mass: all the stuff in the fridge “accumulates” cold and opening the door of an almost-full fridge isn’t as bad as it seems.
+- We’re OK with this logic, but it doesn’t take into account the thermal mass: all the stuff in the fridge “accumulates” cold, and opening the door of an almost-full fridge isn’t as bad as it seems.

 What really matters here is your SANITY!
-Do you prefer to access/organize all your food in a “box” (from top, chest-style) or in a proper fridge (front-loading, upright)?
+Do you prefer to access/organize all your food in a “box” (from top, chest-style) or in a proper 12 volt fridge (front-loading, upright)?
 If you plan on living full-time in your van, ask yourself: Would you live in a house where your fridge is a big box?
-Yes, you can stuff more food in a chest fridge, but then it can get irritating to manage it.
+Yes, you can stuff more food in a chest fridge, but then it can get irritating to manage.
 So our common sense tells us that for small needs, a chest refrigerator is the way to go; for larger needs, an upright refrigerator is better.

 2- Refrigerator Technologies

-2.1- 12V Fridge
+2.1- 12V Refrigerator

-Battery, solar and refrigerator technologies have come a looooong way, so it’s now totally possible to power a fridge exclusively from the sun!
-In fact, 12V fridges have become the preferred type for people living off the grid.
+Battery, solar, and refrigerator technologies have come a looooong way, so it’s now totally possible to power a fridge exclusively from the sun!
+In fact, 12 volt fridges have become the preferred type for people living off the grid.
 Because it operates at 12V DC, there is no efficiency loss associated with conversion to 120V AC.
-There are two types of 12V fridge: Compressor and Thermoelectric.
+There are two types of 12V refrigerator: Compressor and Thermoelectric.

-2.1.1- 12V Compressor Fridge
+2.1.1- Compressor 12v Refrigerator

 Have you ever noticed how a propane tank becomes very cold if it is emptied rapidly?
-A refrigerator uses the same principle:
+A 12v refrigerator uses the same principle:

 - The refrigerant (a gas) is compressed by the compressor: its pressure and temperature increase.

-- The refrigerant then circulates through the coils inside the fridge: as pressure lowers and the liquid evaporates into a gas, heat is absorbed by the refrigerant (cooling down the air of the fridge).
+- The refrigerant then circulates through the coils inside the fridge: as pressure lowers and the liquid evaporates into a gas, heat is absorbed by the refrigerant (cooling down the air in the fridge).
 Just like the propane tank analogy!